Skip to content

 Florida Condo & HOA Master-Policy Insurance Claims

 Condo and HOA claims in Florida are not single-family claims with more units.
 They are structurally different: a master policy covers the building per the declaration, individual unit owners carry HO-6 policies for everything else, and the line between the two is set by Florida Statute Chapter 718 and the association's governing documents.
-When a hurricane, fire, or pipe burst hits, the association board, the unit owners, the master-policy carrier, and the HO-6 carriers each have separate exposure — and they routinely fight over the allocation.
+When a hurricane, fire, or pipe burst hits, the association board, the unit owners, the master-policy carrier, and the HO-6 carriers each have separate exposure, and they routinely fight over the allocation.

-What we handle
+What do we handle?

 • Multi-family residential condominium master-policy claims